VinEdw/rps-discord-bot/README.md

 <a href="https://raw.githubusercontent.com/VinEdw/rps-discord-bot/master/media/rps-move-diagram.svg" target="_blank"><img src="media/rps-move-diagram.svg" alt="extended rock paper scissors diagram"></a>

-This bot allows you to play an extended version of rock paper scissors on your discord server.
+This bot allows you to play an extended version of *rock paper scissors* with 15 options (aka *rps-15*) on your discord server.
 Use the command `!rps` to initialize a game.
 Use the command `!rps-diagram` to see the move diagram.